-Make sure you clean up your Boulevard Garden before winter or if you decide to no longer garden.
+Make sure you clean up your Boulevard Garden before winter or if you decide to stop gardening.

 - If your garden is on a priority street, remove all materials and accessories from the garden site by October 15 to avoid snow removal season.
 These may damage or be damaged by City equipment. - If you move away or stop gardening, remove all garden materials and structures, and return the site to its original state.
-Grass seed to restore boulevards and centre medians can be picked up at the City of Saskatoon Inventory and Asset Recovery Division at 202 Portage Avenue, Monday through Friday between the hours of 8:30 a.m. and 3:30 p.m. during regular working hours.
-The office is closed on statutory holidays.
+If you are interested in grass seed to restore boulevards, please contact Customer Service at 306-975-2476 or visit our Customer Service webpage at Saskatoon.ca/ContactUs.